Business Customs

 Temporary Entry of Materials or Personal Belongings

-Product samples that have no commercial value may be imported without paying duties, and those with commercial value may be imported duty free for up to 12 months.
-Samples used at exhibitions may be imported on a temporary basis but cannot be sold or removed from the exhibition without customs authority.
-Furthermore, customs officials require a guarantee of 10% of actual duty payable, and re-export of these goods must take place within 180 days after the closing of exhibitions.
-However, this period may be extended up to one year.
-If the goods are not re-exported within the specified periods, they will be considered to have been imported for consumption and subject to normal customs formalities.
-Mozambique does not currently accept ATA Carnet to import and re-export exhibition materials.
+Product samples with no commercial value can be imported duty-free.
+Samples with commercial value may also be imported duty-free for up to 12 months.
+Samples intended for exhibitions can be imported on a temporary basis but cannot be sold or removed from the exhibition without customs approval.
+Customs officials will require a guarantee equal to 10% of the actual duty payable, and the goods must be re-exported within 180 days after the exhibition closes.
+This period may be extended up to one year.
+If the goods are not re-exported within the allowed timeframe, they will be considered as imported for consumption and will be subject to normal customs procedures.
+Currently, Mozambique does not accept the ATA Carnet for the import and re-export of exhibition materials.